crest-cassia/oacis/en/configuring_simulator.md

 Since each job is executed in a work directory, the command must be specified by a full path.
 In order to make the command executable on various hosts, we recommend to use the relative path from the home directory.
 (Example: *~/path/to/simulator.out*)

-If you set **Pirnt version command**, simulator version information is recorded for each run.
+If you set **Print version command**, simulator version information is recorded for each run.
 This command is also embedded in the job script, and will be executed just before executing the simulation program.
 The standard output of this command is used as the version information.
 If you record the version information, you can delete or replace Runs which are executed with an appropriate version at once.